Friendship Style Quiz Result

 You make friends by doing things, not by talking about them.

 If you scored as The Adventurer, your friendships are built around shared activities — trips, projects, classes, sports, hobbies that demand presence.
 You don't usually meet someone for coffee just to catch up; you meet them because you're both training for the same race, both in the same band, both renovating houses, both going to the same Tuesday climbing night.
 Talk happens around the activity, not as the activity.
 This is a beautiful pattern, with a different blind spot than most.
+Adventurers tend to be the people who plan the trip, send the first 'who's in?' text, book the cabin, organize the gear list.
+You don't experience this as social labor — you experience it as the natural shape of being alive.
+Adventurers are also unusually generous: they share routes, gear, contacts, training plans, the good campsite, the cheap flight.
+The friendship is in the giving of the activity, not just the doing of it together.
+This page is about where that shape shines, where it quietly costs you, and what small adjustments make it last across decades instead of just seasons.

 Strengths of The Adventurer

 - Low maintenance.
 Adventurer friendships often survive long gaps because the next trip or class restarts them instantly.
+You can not see someone for ten months and pick up at the trailhead like nothing happened.

 Blind spots

 - Talk-shy.
 Adventurers often haven't built the muscle for unstructured emotional conversation, which can leave the friendship feeling shallow when one of you is going through something hard.
+The default move — propose another activity — sometimes works and sometimes is exactly wrong.

 Who you pair well with

 - The Loyalist — Adventurers and Loyalists make some of the longest-lasting friendships in the archetype set.
 Loyalists keep showing up between the adventures; Adventurers provide the adventures.
+Picture an Adventurer who plans the annual ski week and a Loyalist who remembers everyone's birthdays in the off-months.

 Five small practices for The Adventurer